zaius/docs/content/docs/faq/how-do-webhooks-work.md

 Webhooks are a way of communicating events between services.
 It allows one service to let another service know that something has happened.
-This is ussually achieved by making a request to a server using http.
+This is usually achieved by making a request to a server using http.

 ### Why does wercker need to set Webhooks? ##